10P/Tempel: Proposed exploration

 The Jet Propulsion Laboratory proposed a flyby of the comet with a flight spare of Mariner 4.
 The probe was instead used for a Venus flyby as Mariner 5.

+It was the original target of the Comet Rendezvous Asteroid Flyby (CRAF) mission before it was switched to 22P/Kopff due to developmental delays, until its eventual cancellation in 1992.

 10P/Tempel was to be the target of the NASA part of the International Comet Mission after transporting a European probe to a flyby of Halley's Comet.
 The plan was to use Solar electric propulsion to get the craft to orbit the comet.
 The program was cancelled in November 1979.